Day ends five-year PGA Tour title drought

 He added: "To be on the other side of it, to be healthy, winning again.
 It's so good to be on the other side."

+Day won his first PGA Tour title at the 2010 Byron Nelson, then held at a different course in Dallas.

-Day started the final round at TPC Craig Ranch in McKinney in a tie for fourth, two shots behind the leading trio of Eckroat, Ryan Palmer and Zecheng Dou.
+He started the final round at TPC Craig Ranch in McKinney in a tie for fourth, two shots behind the leading trio of Eckroat, Ryan Palmer and Zecheng Dou.

 He hit four birdies on the front nine to move into a share of the lead, taking it outright with his sublime chip on the 12th.